About the Artist

 It’s work that needs to be made slowly, methodically, patiently.
 It’s suits me right now.
 The process is persistent and specific, yet yields amazing surprises.
 I can steer, but the often unexpected results are exciting and freeing.
 They compose me as much as I compose them.

 Karen has been a member of MamaCITA, a mothers’ cooperative in the arts since 2007.
-She is a lead member of the group and has curated several of it’s exhibitions.
+She is a lead member of the group and has curated several of the group’s exhibitions.
 In 2012-14 Karen worked on the large multi-venue installation One Year.
 In collaboration with artists, Brenda Howell, Janice Hayes-Cha, Julie Mann and Kimberly Mehler.
 Working under two Leeway Foundation Art and Change Grants, the artists spent two years mounting several large-scale installations using hundreds of handmade wire vessels.
 Read More about the exhibit here.

 Karen is also the founder and director of KM Digital Design, a graphic and website design and development company since 2000.